ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 `/usr/lib/python3.11/site-packages/ansible/modules/ping.py`

-you can also check out the [Ansible Collection](https://docs.ansible.com/ansible/latest/collections/index.html) contains hundreds of ready-made modules, and it's rather easy to [write your own](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_general.html)
+you can also check out the [Ansible Collection](https://docs.ansible.com/ansible/latest/collections/index.html), it contains hundreds of ready-made modules, and when you can't find the right one, it's rather easy to [write your own](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_general.html)

 ---